i-myk/cloudflow-revops-analysis/README.md

 ### What to Do

-Identify customers who are not using the product enough before renewal.
+Identify customers with declining or low product adoption before renewal.

-Customer Success should contact these customers early and attempt to improve adoption before the renewal conversation begins.
+Customer Success should engage these customers earlier and work to improve adoption before the renewal conversation begins.

+Also, churn reasons should be captured consistently so future retention analysis can identify the most important drivers more reliably.

 ---